COVID-19 pandemic in Turkmenistan: Official communication

 On 22 April, the Minister of Foreign Affairs of Turkmenistan Raşit Meredow said that there were no confirmed cases of infection with the coronavirus COVID-19 in the country.
 Otherwise, Turkmenistan would report an infection to the World Health Organization.
 "We are not hiding anything, we are open," the diplomat said, noting that Turkmenistan is responsible for the obligations assumed as a member of the UN.
 Rashid Meredov suggested that his foreign colleagues visit the quarantine center in Lebap Region and make sure there is no pandemic.
 Turkmenistan has three border quarantine zones (Turkmenbashi, Garabogaz and Lebap Province) for detecting COVID-19.

 In a telephone conversation with the Secretary-General of the United Nations António Guterres the President of Turkmenistan proposed a dialogue on transport issues within the framework of the UN in the context of the coronavirus pandemic and said that "Turkmenistan is ready to provide its experience and opportunities to restore the global economy under the auspices of the UN".

 On 27 April, Paulina Karwowska, Head of the WHO Country Office in Turkmenistan, praised the work of the Government of Turkmenistan aimed at preventing coronavirus.
 She noted that Turkmenistan is working effectively to counter COVID-19 and prevent the spread of the virus in the country.

 In May, the Russia-24 television channel released a documentary film by VGTRK special correspondent Anna Afanasyeva entitled COVID-19.
 Medical history-2.
 A significant segment of it was devoted to the epidemiological situation in Turkmenistan.
 "As the whole world continues to struggle with COVID-19, Turkmenistan remains an oasis in the desert of viruses.
 Officially, this is the only state in the post-Soviet space that has bypassed the infection", Anna Afanasyeva said in the report.
 Ogulmyahri Geldiyeva, director of the Information Center of the Ministry of Health of Turkmenistan, spoke about the experience of Turkmenistan, saying that the virus had bypassed the country, on a direct video link with the Russia-24 channel.

 On 8 July, it was announced that Turkmenistan would purchase antiviral drugs from Russia.

 On 5 October, a grassroots organization of Turkmen locals and activists began providing data on individuals in Turkmenistan who died of COVID-19 related complications.

+On 16 October 2020, Radio Free Europe/Radio Liberty reported that a large outbreak of COVID-19 occurred at a women's prison in Daşoguz, citing sources close to the prison who were not authorized to speak publicly.

 There was international concern about economic problems in Turkmenistan caused by the pandemic, given the importance of trade with China to the country's economy.